Administrivia Laconic Main

 Chainmail Bikini: Real life example would imply that a functional one exists (it doesn't).
 Cosplay doesn't count either.

-Character Derailment: This is specifically a trope about how a character is written, and cannot happen in reality.
+The list: Character Derailment: This is specifically a trope about how a character is written, and cannot happen in reality.

 The Cheerleader: Because hobbies do not cause bad behavior.